otrv4/otrv4/otrv4.md

 Finally:
   * Set `j = 0` to indicate a new DH-ratchet should happen next time you send a message.
   * Set `their_ecdh` as the "Next Public ECDH key" from the message.
+  * Set `their_dh` as the "Next Public DH Key" from the message, if it is not NULL.

 ### Revealing MAC Keys